 “It is obligatory for that parent to repent to Allah Most High and beg His forgiveness for violating the responsibility with which he or she was entrusted”.

-You are right to continue to pray for your father.
+You are right to continue to pray for your mother.
 Allah Most High hears and responds to our prayers, often in ways that may not be immediately apparent.
 A crucial first step in resolving your anger toward your father is to pray for him.
 It is completely natural that you have a certain amount of resentment.
 The thing to remember is that:

 - You are not at fault.
 A child does not ask to be abused.